10 common travel scams, and how to protect yourself when travelling

 This certainly isn’t an exhaustive list of all the types of scams you may encounter while travelling, but it will give you an idea of some of the most common travel scams and how to spot them.

-Timeshare scams are easily one of the most lucrative travel scams.
-These types of scams can be broken down into two main types: timeshare presentation scams and timeshare resale scams.
+Timeshare scams are easily one of the most lucrative travel scams These scams can be broken down into two main types: timeshare presentation scams and timeshare resale scams.

 Oftentimes, timeshare sellers will host presentations with the promise of a free hotel stay or gift for those who attend.
-But do your research before you jump on what seems like a too-good-to-be-true deal.
+Do your research before you jump on what seems like a too-good-to-be-true deal.

 Timeshare scams can happen on the backend of a deal, too.

 Once you purchase a timeshare, it can be very difficult to resell your share.
 Unfortunately, this is where scammers often lurk.
 Someone may promise to sell your timeshare quickly and painlessly for an upfront fee.
 Once that fee is paid, they either disappear or claim that they were unsuccessful.